Royal Doulton: Decorative wares

-By the 1860s Henry Doulton became interested in more artistic wares than the utilitarian ceramics which had grown the business enormously.
+By the 1860s Henry Doulton became interested in more artistic wares than the utilitarian ceramics which had grown the business.
 British stoneware had languished somewhat in artistic terms, although Wedgwood and others continued to produce jasperware and some other stonewares in a very refined style, competing with porcelain.
 The Doulton wares went further back to earlier salt-glazed styles, with a varied glaze finish.
 This "gave stoneware an entirely new impetus, realizing the potential of the material".

 As the company became interested in diversifying from its utilitarian wares into more decorative objects, it developed a number of earthenware and stoneware bodies.
 The so-called "Lambeth faience" (from 1872) was "a somewhat heavily potted creamware much used in decorative plaques and vases", often with underglaze painting.
 Other bodies were called "Impasto" (1879); "Silicon" (1880), "a vitrified unglazed stoneware decorated with coloured clays"; "Carrara" (1887), white earthenware, also used as architectural terracotta; "Marquetrie" (1887), "marbled clays in checker work", then glazed; "Chine" impressed with fabrics to texture the clay, these burnt away in the kiln.

 By 1871, Henry Doulton, John's son, launched a studio at the Lambeth pottery, and offered work to designers and artists from the nearby Lambeth School of Art.
 The first to be engaged was George Tinworth followed by artists such as the Barlow family (Florence, Hannah, and Arthur), Frank Butler, Mark Marshall, Eliza Simmance and John Eyre.
 John Bennett was in charge of the "Lambeth faience" department until he emigrated to America in 1876, where he had success with his own pottery.

 Doulton was rather unusual in that most of the Lambeth studio pieces were signed by the artist or artists, usually with initials or a monogram incised on the base.
 Many are also dated.
 Until 1882, "every piece of the company's art stoneware was a unique item" but after that some pieces were made in batches, as demand grew.

-There were initial technical difficulties in producing the "art" pieces; at first they were fired in the open kiln with other wares, but later saggars were used.
+There were initial production difficulties in producing the "art" pieces; at first they were fired in the open kiln with other wares, but later saggars were used.
 They were not especially profitable, sometimes not profitable at all, but there were huge profits in other parts of the business.
-Like other manufacturers, Doulton took great trouble with the wares submitted to international exhibitions, where it was often a medal winner.
+Like other manufacturers, Doulton took great trouble with the wares submitted to international exhibitions, where they were often medal winners.
 The period 1870–1900 saw "the great years of Doulton's art stoneware", which remains popular with collectors.

 In 1882, Doulton purchased the small factory of Pinder, Bourne & Co, at Nile Street in Burslem, Staffordshire, which placed Doulton in the region known as The Potteries.